Category: Uncategorized

 • enhance civic unity through literature.

-This is our fourth year of Romeo Reads.
+This is our FIFTH year of Romeo Reads.
 We hope you’ll join in.
-This year we are reading The Recipe Box by Viola Shipman.
-Viola Shipman is the pen name for author Wade Rouse.

-What is The Recipe Box about?
+What is The Magnificent Lives of Marjorie Post about?

 Who is the author?